 Pallet: A flat transport structure to which loose goods are secured while being transported.

-Parcel: Packages that are generally sent through the postal system or via a courier delivery as a single shipment.
-Parcel shipments are often business-to-consumer.
+Parcel: Packages that are generally sent through the postal system or via a courier delivery service as a single shipment.
+Parcel shipments are often business-to-consumer, including e-commerce shipments.

-Partners in Protection (PIP) program: CBSA-administered program through which businesses agree to voluntarily ensure the security of their supply chains.
-Similar to the U.S. government’s Customs Trade Partnership against Terrorism (C-TPAT) program.
+Partners in Protection (PIP): CBSA-administered “trusted trader” program through which businesses agree to voluntarily ensure the security of their supply chains and undergo a rigorous application process in exchange for accelerated clearance and other benefits.
+Similar to the U.S. government’s Customs-Trade Partnership Against Terrorism (C-TPAT) program.

 Peace Bridge: International border crossing that connects Buffalo, New York with Fort Erie, Ontario.

-Point Roberts/Boundary Bay: U.S./Canadian border crossing located at Point Roberts, Washington and Boundary Bay, British Columbia.
+Point Roberts-Boundary Bay Border Crossing: U.S./Canadian border crossing located at Point Roberts, Washington and Boundary Bay, British Columbia.
 The boundary cuts through the southern tip of the Tsawwassen Peninsula, and the U.S. portion is not directly connected to the lower 48 states.

 Port of Entry: A government-approved location at which a person or shipment may legally enter a country.
-Usually the point at which customs-related procedures are performed, including cargo clearance, duty collection and passenger processing.
+Usually the points at which customs-related procedures are performed, including cargo clearance, duty collection, and passenger processing.

-Pre-Arrival Processing System (PAPS): CBP-administered program that utilizes barcode technology to allow carriers to submit clearance documentation as much as 30 days prior to a shipment’s expected arrival at the U.S. border.
-PAPS is the companion program to the CBSA’s PARS program, although the two programs are not interchangeable.
+Pre-Arrival Processing System (PAPS): U.S. Customs and Border Protection (CBP)-administered cargo release mechanism that utilizes barcode technology to allow carriers to submit clearance documentation as much as 30 days prior to a shipment’s expected arrival at the U.S. border.
+PAPS is mandatory for truck carriers at land border points of entry.
+Shipments must still be processed through the Automated Commercial Environment (ACE)/Single Window filing system.

-Pre-Arrival Screening program (PARS): CBSA-administered program that allows carriers to submit clearance documentation as much as 30 days prior to a shipment’s expected arrival at the Canadian border.
-PARS is the counterpart to the CBP’s PAPS program, although the two programs are not interchangeable.
+Pre-Arrival Review System (PARS): CBSA-administered program that allows carriers to submit clearance documentation as much as 30 days prior to a shipment’s expected arrival at the Canadian border.

 Pro forma Invoice: An estimated invoice sent by a seller to a buyer in advance of a shipment of goods.
 The pro forma invoice notes the type of goods under consideration, as well as the quantity and value of the shipment.
 Pro forma invoices are generally used as a way to provide a quotation, in advance of a sale, or for customs purposes.

-Provincial Sales Tax (PST): Provinces that do not participate in the HST revenue collection process impose their own taxes – they just collect them at the local level, rather than through the Canada Revenue Agency.
-Provincial sales taxes vary by province, but range from a low of five percent imposed by Saskatchewan to a high of 10.5 percent collected by Prince Edward Island.
+Provincial Sales Tax (PST): Certain Canadian provinces that do not participate in the HST revenue collection process impose their own taxes.
+Provincial taxes are collected at the local level, rather than through Canada Revenue Agency (CRA).
+Provincial sales taxes vary by province, but range from a low of six percent imposed by Saskatchewan to seven percent collected by New Brunswick and Manitoba.

-Quebec Sales Tax (QST): Provincial sales tax collected on goods and services purchased in Quebec.
+Quebec Sales Tax (QST): Sales tax collected on goods and services purchased in Quebec, and administered by Revenue Quebec.
 QST is a value-added tax, and is applied in addition to the Goods and Services Tax (GST).
+The current QST is 9.975 percent, and the current GST is five percent.

-Regulatory Cooperation Council: Bilateral commission announced in February 2011 by U.S. President Barack Obama and Canadian Prime Minister Stephen Harper.
-When implemented, the purpose of the council will be to find ways to coordinate and synchronize regulations as a way to reduce or eliminate red tape for companies that engage in cross border business.
+Regulatory Cooperation Council: Bilateral U.S.-Canada commission launched in 2011 as part of the Beyond the Border initiative.
+As stated, the purpose of the council is to find ways to coordinate and synchronize regulations in order to reduce or eliminate red tape for companies that engage in cross border business.

 Release on Minimum Documentation (RMD): CBSA-administered program that allows importers to obtain release of their goods by presenting data for interim accounting.
 Full accounting data and payment are not required at the time of release but they are required within a certain time frame.